 - Planning Grants to help develop strategic plans that create, protect and enhance open space, wildlife habitat, parks and trails.

-- Trails Grants offered annually through the Colorado State Trails Program to develop recreational trails for hiking, biking, horseback riding and other non-motorized activities.
+- Trails Grants offered through the Colorado State Trails Program to develop recreational trails for hiking, biking, horseback riding and other non-motorized activities.

 - Conservation Excellence Grants to improve and expand capacity at organizations working in land conservation.

-- Youth Corps grants through GOCO and Colorado Parks and Wildlife create hundreds of jobs for youth in the outdoors, such as building trails, doing erosion control after forest fires and eradicating invasive species.
+- Youth Corps Grants through GOCO and Colorado Parks and Wildlife create hundreds of jobs for youth in the outdoors, such as building trails, doing erosion control after forest fires and eradicating invasive species.